pingmelive/android.lib/README.md

 ## Some usefull information

 * Only `Detailed event` will by default contain the information like device info,app version code etc.
-* You you only want error event just install the library and thats it, no need to code anything else.
+* If you only want error event just install the library and thats it, no need to code anything else.
 * You can smartly use group title for you custom events.

 ## Using Proguard?